Rangers W.F.C.: History

 Ahead of the 2018 season, the official name of the team was changed to 'Rangers Women' from the previous 'Rangers Ladies'.
 In July 2019, the club announced a significant commitment to women's football by integrating their teams more fully into its operations and providing further financial support with the aim of becoming professional.
 To this end, the incumbent coach Amy McDonald was installed in a new position as Women's Manager, with former player and youth trainer Grégory Vignal appointed as head coach of the senior team.
 A few months later the team moved their home fixtures to the Rangers Training Centre in Milngavie following improvements made to its facilities, having previously been using New Tinto Park (home of Benburb F.C.) in the Govan area of Glasgow, near to the club's Ibrox Stadium.

 In January 2020 Malky Thomson was appointed joint first-team coach alongside Vignal, in June of the same year Vignal left the club Thomson was named head of the women's first team.
 In 2022, an arrangement was reached to play home fixtures at Broadwood Stadium in Cumbernauld, due to capacity and parking issues at the training venue.
+Jo Potter replaced Thomson ahead of the 2023–24 season, winning the cup double before retaining both in the 2024–25 season.
+Potter left Rangers in June 2025 to join Crystal Palace.

+Ahead of the 2025–26 season, Rangers announced that Ibrox Stadium would become the main home venue for the women's team unless there was a fixture clash with the men's team, in which case Broadwood Stadium would still be used.
+On 4 August 2025, Leanne Crichton was announced as head coach, signing a 3 year deal replacing Jo Potter.